Thursday, 22 November 2018

 Record ...

 Hello ballad fans.
-Not a ballad post today, but I have actually been working on two ballad posts, and hopefully will post them later on this week.
-But today I will let you know about another project I have been working on, really for many years, but more intensively recently.
+Today I will let you know about another project I have been working on, really for many years, but more intensively recently.
 I don't know how many people reading this will know me from the Cumbrian live music scene ... probably not many of you.
 If you do know me from there, chances are you have heard me singing my songs, and if not, I imagine you will not have done.
 Well now I have made a record so you can all hear.
 It's on Bandcamp, so feel free to have a listen and get it if you like it!
 Here's the link ...